akulisek/dynamo-DPRS/README.md

 ## API
-There are two main functions of the DynamoDB: read and write
+There are two main functions of the DynamoDB: read and write data.
 ### Read values for given key
 GET `http://proxy_ip/node/read_key?&key=12345` for reading values of key = 12345.
 If you wish to specify read quorum add another parameter: `http://proxy_ip/node/read_key?&key=12345&read_quorum=2`